Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 // Tag to denote MaterialConsumed Events const MaterialConsumedTag = Tag<MaterialConsumed>('material-consumed')

+// Like the "user-fish" module, we also expose such a function – enabling other modules to "tag us." export const getMaterialTags = (materialId: string) => MaterialTag.withId(materialId)

 // We expose this function for usage by all code sites that want to log material consumption export const emitMaterialConsumed = (
   materialInfo: MaterialInfo,